The Birthday Giving Project

 F-to-F’s Birthday Giving Project is designed to help these families by providing a small “party in a box” for a child in need… and at the same time gives children with “more” the opportunity to learn empathy in a concrete way by helping another child.

 The idea is to decorate and fill shoe boxes with everything needed for a small birthday party.
 (Or, pretty, decorated shopping bags can be used instead.)
 Each box goes to a different child.
-You or your child can make and drop off (or send) one birthday box for one child, or a class, scout group, church or synagogue group can put together and deliver boxes for a group of children.
+You or your child can make one birthday box for one child, or a class, scout group, church or synagogue group can put together and deliver multiple boxes for a group of children.
 If you are making a lot of boxes, please make them for different ages!